-The same prediction was supported, in the January edition of "The Resident", on a different take.
-Their evidence?
-The global market increasingly seeks and favors niche products, handmade or tailor-made.
+The same prediction was supported, in the January edition of "The Resident".
+This publication found that the global fashion market increasingly seeks and favors niche products, handmade or tailor-made.
 The projections of the United States "Bureau of Labor Statistics" (office depending on the Department of Labor - the Ministry of Labor, ed.) go in the same direction.

 Artisans have always innovated through the:

-- Ingenuity linked to repair – which is often more "sophisticated" than the initial creation of the object
+Ingenuity linked to repair – repairs that are often more "sophisticated" than the initial product

 However, in the third millennium, the artisan’s workshop has gone beyond that to also become:

-- The home of the highest quality production
+The home of the highest quality fashion production

-The “artisan” label has now evolved into something more multidimensional, redefined as an individual’s ability to build solutions tailored to the needs of specific types of individual buyers.
-The market has become more global, and yet more segmented.
-It now invites the artisan to use democratizing tools and machineries to earn their success.
+The “artisan” label has now evolved into something multidimensional and is now redefined as an individual’s ability to build solutions tailored to the needs of specific types of individual buyers.
+The artisan economy has become more global, and yet more segmented by now inviting the artisan to use democratizing tools and machineries to earn success.
 While in the industry as a whole, innovation increasingly coincides with automation, or the replacement of the worker by the machine, in the artisan world, innovation is expressed in the strengthening of the individual worker, who uses technology to work better and smarter.

 Today’s artisan culture forms an extraordinary and inimitable blend of past and future, tradition and innovation.
 It’s an extraordinary place to arrive at as an industry, and one that offers more opportunities than ever for small batch production artisans and Makers, no matter where in the world they may live.